 5. Although construction impacts have been lessened, which is appropriate, the impacts will still be significant and temporary transport issues have not been detailed.

-The gas leak in the city on 7th July 2018 due to metro construction work is a concern; issues with cost blow-outs and legal proceedings for the light rail project do not instil public confidence.
-The predicted exceedences of operational noise criteria due to increase in train speeds are are significant concern.
+- The residents, like I, remain unconvinced that it will be possible to adequately compensate for the loss of transport capacity when the line is closed during construction with buses.
+The roads are clogged all week and there is relatively little respite during weekends and designated holiday periods.
+This would create chaos. - The evidence of the south-East Light Rail program shows the long term community damage that will result in these poorly devised infrastructure projects.
+Already, the gas leak in the city on 7th July 2018 due to metro construction work is a concern; issues with cost blow-outs and legal proceedings for the light rail project do not instill public confidence. - The predicted exceedances of operational noise criteria due to increase in train speeds are significant concern.
 In Hurlstone Park, locals would welcome noise attenuation in the form of denser vegetation or other heritage sympathetic attenuation measures.

 6. The franchising to a private operator is not supported.
 This has not been good for Melbourne or Newcastle, and we do not want it here.
-In particular, the Hong-Kong model of development, utilised by MTR Corporation, is totally inappropriate for many of the heritage -rich and garden suburbs in this corridor
+In particular, the Hong-Kong model of development, utilised by MTR Corporation, is totally inappropriate for many of the heritage - rich and garden suburbs in this corridor